danielbodnar/awesome-stars/README.md

 ## python3

+- [PhilippFeO/recipe_selector](https://github.com/PhilippFeO/recipe_selector) - Never ever think about "What should I eat for dinner?" again and automate grocery shopping.
 - [sparckles/Robyn](https://github.com/sparckles/Robyn) - Robyn is a High-Performance, Community-Driven, and Innovator Friendly Web Framework with a Rust runtime.
 - [pamelafox/python-project-template](https://github.com/pamelafox/python-project-template) - A Github template repository for a Python project with support for Codespaces, devcontainer, and Github Actions.
 - [devops-infra/docker-terragrunt](https://github.com/devops-infra/docker-terragrunt) - Dockerized framework with Terraform, Terragrunt, Python, Make, Docker, Git, and all needed components to easily manage cloud infrastructure.